Code-Institute-Submissions/MariaHochstoeger-project22/README.md

 - Love Running walk-through project for basic structures of header and footer
 - Favicon: <a target="_blank" href="https://icons8.com/icon/ZFiK6ATniCG5/heart">Heart</a> icon by <a target="_blank" href="https://icons8.com">Icons8</a>
 - The mock-up image of the site on different devices was generated using [techsini.com](https://techsini.com/multi-mockup/)
-- //All images taken from pexels.com
+- All images taken from pexels.com
-- //Images were compressed using [iloveimg.com](https://www.iloveimg.com/)
+- Images were compressed using [iloveimg.com](https://www.iloveimg.com/)
 - //Icons were taken from [fontawesome.com](https://fontawesome.com/)

 ## Credits
 - Modal: https://www.w3schools.com/howto/howto_css_modals.asp
 - Quiz: Tutorial from https://www.youtube.com/watch?v=PBcqGxrr9g8&t=118s
+- How to make the inspiration image in this readme.md file smaller: https://stackoverflow.com/questions/14675913/changing-image-size-in-markdown